letelescope/ascom-flat-panel/README.md

 In the equipment tab, from the flat panel section:

-1. Select the *ASCOM Le Telescope FFFPV1 CoverCalibrator*.
+1. Select the *ASCOM CoverCalibrator Drvier for Le Telescope FFFP*.
 2. Click the gear icon and select the correct COM Port.
 3. Hit OK to save the configuration.
    ![N.I.N.A Flat Panel equipement section](./.static/NINA-flat-panel.png)